-Obstacle Course Drill
+4. Obstacle Course Drill

 A good method for practicing skating is to set up a short obstacle course requiring the athlete to negotiate from one location to another.
 Small cones or flags can be used to form a course.
-Have the athlete practice pushing on he toeside and on the heelside.
+Have the athlete practice pushing on the toeside and on the heelside.

-Skating Competition Drill
+5. Skating Competition Drill